finos/rune-dsl/documentation/rosetta-modelling-component.md

 ## Function Definition

-**The Rosetta DSL allows to further define the business logic of a function**, by building the function output instead of just specifying the function\'s API.
+**The Rosetta DSL allows to further define the business logic of a function**, by building the function output instead of just specifying the function\'s inputs and output.
 Because the Rosetta DSL only provides a limited set of language features, it is not always possible to fully define that logic in the DSL.
 The creation of valid output object can be fully or partially defined as part of a function specification, or completely left to the implementor.

 - **A function is fully defined** when all validation constraints on the output object have been satisfied as part of the function specification.
 In this case, the code generated from the function expressed in the Rosetta DSL is fully functional and can be used in an implementation without any further coding.
 - **A function is partially defined** when the output object\'s validation constraints are only partially satisfied.
 In this case, implementors will need to extend the generated code, using the features of the corresponding programming language to assign the remaining values on the output object.